Mirko-Nava/panda_camera_gazebo_bundle/README.md

 - ros-melodic-realsense2-description
 - https://github.com/justagist/panda_simulator

-The software is tested on Ubuntu 18.04.6 LTS x86_64 with ROS Melodic and Python 2.7.
+The software is tested on Ubuntu 18.04.6 LTS x86_64 with ROS Melodic, Gazebo 9 and Python 2.7.

 ## Singularity